-High places in Singapore you can easily get up to
+Rooftops, high places and observation decks in Singapore you can easily get up to (2018 update)

 Although Singapore does not share very top spots in the tallest skyscrapers list of the world anymore due to its rigid height cap, it consistently appears in various lists of the most beautiful skylines in the world.